Concert Photography Lesson 4

 You should walk around the stage, meet the security, and make sure everyone knows you.
 I always go looking for the stage manager and the lighting engineer and have a chat with them.
 You always want to be very friendly to everyone at the venue because the music industry is a small world and you never know who can help you in the future.
 Who you know is more important than anything else in this industry.
 Dickheads very soon find it hard to get passes to shoot.

 Once you leave the venue, you should be copying the raw photos into the folders for each band.
-Once you have all the photos into the correct folders, you can open up Lightroom and import the photos into Lightroom.
+Once you have all the photos in the correct folders, you can open up Lightroom and import the photos into Lightroom.

 Once all the photos are imported into Lightroom, the next step for me is to find one photo that I like for that band.
 It does not have to be the best, but it must be a shot that is a little usable.
 I select this photo very quickly.
 I then edit the photos in the following order.
 This is just my preference for editing, you can edit the photos in any order you feel comfortable with.
 The first thing I do is set the white balance of the shot.

-Once the photo is almost perfect, you should then select all the other photos and sync the same setting to all the photos for the band.
+Once the photo is almost perfect, you should then select all the other photos and sync the same settings to all the photos for the band.
 This will set up all the files to be roughly edited.
 Now begins the process of selecting the photos that you think are good.

 In today lesson, we went over the basic shooting routine and editing routine for a single show.
 I basically follow this routine for each show that I shoot.
 Let’s review the steps I take with a quick summary.